47z1Lu7h/47z1lu7h.github.io/_projects/oscp.md

 ```

 - If you identify `.git` active on the website.
 Use https://github.com/arthaud/git-dumper now it downloads all the files and saves it locally.
 Perform the same above commands and escalate.
-- Some useful GitHub dorks: [https://book.hacktricks.xyz/generic-methodologies-and-resources/external-recon-methodology/github-leaked-secrets](https://book.hacktricks.xyz/generic-methodologies-and-resources/external-recon-methodology/github-leaked-secrets) → this might not be relevant to the exam environment.

 ## Connecting to RDP